Your local drive though refund point

 If you are a community group and you would like us to assist you with the processing of your containers in a timely manner for your volunteers, or you would like assistance with marketing tools such as the social media tile below to help with container drive and donation days please call us on 9711 1053 or email firstname.lastname@example.org

-We sincerely apologise for any inconvenience caused by the decision.
-You can stay up-to-date with the CDS roll-out for June by following Watch Your Waste Southwest on Facebook or visiting https://watchyourwaste.wa.gov.au/containers-for-change/
+You can stay up-to-date with the new CDS roll-out date of October 1st and all new information by liking Watch Your Waste Southwest on Facebook.

-STANLEY ROAD SELECTED AS MAJOR REFUND POINT FOR CONTAINERS FOR CHANGE IN BUNBURY AND THE SOUTH WEST
+STANLEY ROAD HAS BEEN SELECTED AS A MAJOR REFUND POINT FOR CONTAINERS FOR CHANGE IN BUNBURY AND THE SOUTH WEST

 Stanley Road Regional Waste Management Facility, just a few minutes from Australind has been selected by the state government as major refund point for Containers for Change, Western Australia’s Container Deposit Scheme for Bunbury and the South West.

 Refund points will be established in every region across the State, from the Kimberley to the Great Southern.
 The number of refund points across the State will grow to at least 172 by June and to 229 by the end of the scheme’s first year.
-Refund point locations and operating hours will be available at http://www.containersforchange.com.au in May.
+Refund point locations and operating hours will be available at http://www.containersforchange.com.au once they have been finalised.